Completions of affine spaces into Mori fiber spaces with non-rational fibers: Introduction

 \section{Introduction}

 We work with complex algebraic varieties.
-A \emph{completion} of a given variety $U$ is any complete variety containing a Zariski open subset isomorphic to $U$.
+A \emph{completion} of a given variety $U$ is a complete variety containing a Zariski open subset isomorphic to $U$.
 In this article we consider the problem of describing minimal completions of affine spaces $\A^n$.
 Since the Kodaira dimension of $\A^n$ is negative, a natural way to define minimality in this context is to require the completion to be the total space of a Mori fiber space.
 Indeed, by \cite[Corollary 1.3.3]{BCHM} such varieties come as outputs of the Minimal Model Program applied to smooth projective varieties of negative Kodaira dimension.
 We call them \emph{Mori fiber completions}.
 From the viewpoint of the Minimal Model Program it is also natural to consider not only smooth but also mildly singular varieties and their completions, namely those which are $\Q$-factorial and have terminal singularities.

 If $\pi\:V \to B$ is a Mori fiber completion of $\A^n$ then $V$ is rational and the base variety $B$ is unirational.
 The case when $B$ is a point is especially important, because then $V$ is a Fano variety of Picard rank one.
 Fano varieties and their rationality are objects of intensive studies, see \cite{Iskovskikh_Prokhorov-Fano_varieties}, \cite{Kollar-Smith-Corti_Nearly_rational}.
 Classifying smooth Fano completions of $\A^n$ of Picard rank one is the projective version of the celebrated problem of finding minimal analytic completions of complex affine spaces raised by Hirzebruch \cite[Problem 27]{Hirzebruch_problems} and studied by many authors.
 In case $n=1,2$ there is only $\P^n$.
-The first difficult case, $n=3$, was completed in a series of papers \cite{H3a, H3b, Pr, Fu93}.
+The first difficult case, $n=3$, was completed in a series of papers \cite{H3a, H3b, Pr, Fu93}, see also \cite{Kis05} for partial classification results concerning completions of $\A^3$ into smooth Fano threefolds with Picard rank two.
 For $n=4$ there are some partial results \cite{Pr93, PZ-genus10_4folds_and_A4}.

 In this article we focus on the situation where the base $B$ is a curve, hence is isomorphic to the projective line $\P^1$.
 Simple examples of Mori fiber completions of $\A^n$ of this type are given by locally trivial $\P^{n-1}$-bundles over $\P^1$.
 Another series of examples can be constructed by taking the product of $\P^1$ with any $\Q$-factorial terminal Fano variety of Picard rank one which is a completion of $\A^{n-1}$, see Example \ref{ex:products}.
 These examples are special in the sense that general fibers are completions of $\A^{n-1}$.
 In general, the following interesting problem arises: